 The allotment officer will contact you and discuss personal requirements before she allocates any plots.
 It is extremely important to provide an up to date contact number, the allotment officer will always try to contact you during office hours.

 The tenant is required to sign a tenancy agreement, this document is non negotiable.
 The development of the tenancy agreement is managed by the Allotments Committee.
-For further information on the Allotments Committee please go to section on the website Kendal Town Council/Agendas & Minutes.
+Read minutes or find further information on the Allotments Committee.